 This is why the use of dietary antioxidants is now felt to be very problematic.
 Just a few years ago, everyone was telling people to eat more foods with high ORAC levels.
-This is a bad idea because our redox potential is mostly manufactured by the charge separation and proper energy transfers and not 100% tied to our food intrinsic qualities.
+This is a bad idea because our redox potential is mostly manufactured by charge separation and proper energy transfers and not 100% tied to our food intrinsic qualities.
 Furthermore, Harman’s free radical theory has failed to explain why exercise causes higher levels of oxygen radical damage but generally promotes healthy aging.
 This paradox can be fully explained using Quantum Cell Theory.

 In order to maintain resting energy levels and minimize molecular chaos, aerobic glycolysis has to be upregulated by redox-sensitive transcription factors.
 It has been established that defects in mitochondrial respiration are not the ultimate cause of cancer or aerobic glycolysis (Warburg effect), thus the advantages of enhanced glycolysis in cancer remains quite controversial today.

 Many cells ranging from microbes to lymphocytes use aerobic glycolysis during rapid proliferation in cell growth, which suggests it may play a fundamental role in supporting cell growth.
-As we laid out in EE 7, aerobic glycolysis is linked to the MHC1 gene that give humans their superior longevity compared to primates.
+As we laid out in EE 7, aerobic glycolysis is linked to the MHC1 gene that gives humans their superior longevity compared to primates.
 Aerobic glycolysis is critical in providing carbon atoms to generate biomass for normal or abnormal growth.
 This is tied to the development of the human immune system from the MHC 1 gene.

 Normal aging with longevity requires optimal growth in the neuro-immune system cells.
-Cancer and autoimmunity seems to “steal this pathway” when it needs to hoard carbon to drive its own growth.
+Cancer and autoimmunity seem to “steal this pathway” when it needs to hoard carbon to drive its own growth.
 I believe it happens by de-coupling the MHC 1 gene from the normal redox control system of glutathione and cysteine.

 This is why autoimmunity always seems tied to a “leaky gut.”
 The number one cause of a leaky gut is non-native electromagnetic forces not allowing you to generate sufficiently-charged particles in your tissues to increase your redox potential.
 Food is a secondary player in this equation.
 This concept is paradoxical when you do not see how quantum effects act upon proteins and water collectively.

 Food is an additive, not primordial, cause–in most cases.
 It is due directly to a severe lack of recycled cysteine and glutathione in the cytosol of your quantum cell.
 This means a lack of cysteine causes glutathione to no longer be able to act as a perfect Maxwell demon in cells, and people become energy inefficient and they lose energy to their environment.
-This causes you to begin to concentrate transition metals that induce aging via a change in a process called ubiquination.
+This causes you to begin to concentrate on transition metals that induce aging via a change in a process called ubiquination.
 This change increases entropy in our immune cells.
 This directly links glutathione and cysteine to healthy aging and cancer.

 A lower level of glutathione also impairs tertiary and quaternary protein folding.
 This becomes critical in neurodegenerative disorders and in antibody formation, another link to autoimmune diseases.